Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 Claude Code takes the opposite approach: no GUI — the terminal is everything.
 You give it natural language instructions, and it reads code, writes code, runs tests, and fixes bugs on its own.

-Windsurf: The Cognition-Backed Agentic IDE
+Windsurf: The Agentic IDE After a Three-Way Acquisition Split

 On March 19, 2026, Windsurf switched from credit-based to quota-based pricing, raising Pro from $15 to $20/month (matching Cursor) and adding a $200/month Max tier.
 No longer the cheapest option, but the Cognition + Devin agent technology backing opens up new possibilities for autonomous development capabilities.